KIT-CMS/Excalibur/README.md

 resource use.
 See `-h`
 - `-c` only create config and exit
 - `-f n` use only `n` input files
+Type `excalibur.py -h` for a list of all arguments.

 Examples
 - `excalibur.py data` to use the data.py config